agilie/gtm-in-viewport-manager/README.md

 ## Demo

-Also you can find an example [here](https://agilie.github.io/gtm-in-viewport-manager/dist/example.html) to play with it.
+Also you can find an example <a href="https://agilie.github.io/gtm-in-viewport-manager/dist/example.html" target="_blank">here</a> to play with it.

 ## Troubleshooting
 Problems?
 Check the [Issues](https://github.com/agilie/gtm-in-viewport-manager/issues) block